javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-function-expressions/article.md

 };
 ```

-Here, the function is created and assigned to the variable explicitly, like any other value.
-No matter how the function is defined, it's just a value stored in the variable `sayHi`.
+Here we can see a variable `sayHi` getting a value, the new function, created as `function() { alert("Hello"); }`.

+As the function creation happens in the context of the assignment expression (to the right side of `=`), this is a *Function Expression*.

+Please note, there's no name after the `function` keyword.
+Omitting a name is allowed for Function Expressions.

-The meaning of these code samples is the same: "create a function and put it into the variable `sayHi`".
+Here we immediately assign it to the variable, so the meaning of these code samples is the same: "create a function and put it into the variable `sayHi`".

+In more advanced situations, that we'll come across later, a function may be created and immediately called or scheduled for a later execution, not stored anywhere, thus remaining anonymous.

+## Function is a value

+Let's reiterate: no matter how the function is created, a function is a value.
+Both examples above store a function is `sayHi` variable.

 We can even print out that value using `alert`: